MartinFillon/Workshop-rust/Challenger.md

 }
 ```

+Do you understand what the compiler is saying?

 # Part 3 - Iterators

-Let's look at Iterators!
+Let's look at **Iterators** now.

-An iterator pattern allows you to perform some task on a sequence of items in turn.
+An Iterator pattern will basically allow you to perform some task on a sequence of items in turn.

 ## Exercise 4